mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

   - ADFS authentication with certificates.
   - RADIUS / NPS server authentication with certificates.
   - Secure access to servers that use oure CA for HTTPS.
+3. **TeamViewer connector** - With this connection you user will be prompt in **"Company Portal"** to allow remote access to devices, no other software is required.
+With this integration you have remote access to mobile and dekstop devices.
+For integration follow this article [TeamViewer User Guide for Intune](https://community.teamviewer.com/English/kb/articles/45766-teamviewer-user-guide-for-intune)
+Prerequisites:
+- Valid TeamViewer account with eligible license.
+To sign up, please visit: https://login.teamviewer.com
+- Intune product license assigned to Intune administrator account.